How I Got Over My Fear Of Flying In A Single Afternoon

 When the subject of getting hit by lightning comes up, the course director chips in.
 “We got struck by lightning on the Birmingham fear of flying course," he says.
 "Biggest anticlimax of my life.
 Rubbish it was."
 Cool.

-Over the the afternoon, two psychologists, Tony and Carol, break down our specific worries, arm us with coping techniques, and force us to voice our fears.
+Over the the afternoon, two psychologists, Tony and Carol, break down our specific worries, arm us with coping techniques and force us to voice our fears.
 The rituals we've built up as a group are endless: I must sit in a certain seat, I won't fly on the 13th of the month, I must not put my tray table down for the whole flight, I must see two magpies before I get on the plane.
 Or what? asks Tony.
 The plane will crash?
-Well... yes, we say, before realizing how foolish that sounds.
+Well... yes, we say.
+Before realising how foolish that sounds.

 Advertisement